roman-corgi/corgidrp/README.md

 #### Clone the git repository and install

 See install instructions above.
 Contact Jason (@semaphoreP) if you need write access to push changes as you make edits.
+If you do not have write access to the repository, you can still contribute by creating a fork of the repository under your own GitHub user.
+See here for details: https://docs.github.com/en/get-started/quickstart/fork-a-repo.
+You can then use the same commands given below, but just replace `roman-corgi` with your own GitHub username.
+If you fork the repository, you will need to make sure that your fork is up to date with the main repository (https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

-If you are too lazy to read the instructions above:
+To quickly get up an running with the repository, execute the following commands in a terminal (or command prompt - you will need to have the git executable installed on your system):
 ```
 > git clone https://github.com/roman-corgi/corgidrp.git
 > cd corgidrp